These delicious sugar free and low carb raspberry cheesecake snacks are finished with a drizzle of chocolate!

 - ½ oz low carb chocolate ChocoZero, Lily's or similar

 - 6 fresh raspberries halved

-- Preheat the oven to 375F.
-Mix together the almond meal and melted butter.
+Preheat the oven to 375F.
+Mix together the almond flour and melted butter.

 - Press the mixture into a 8" square baking pan (lined with silicone or baking parchment) and bake for 8-10 minutes until the almonds turn darker.
 Let cool.